 - 2 organic zucchini shredded

-- 2 eggs for vegetarian option; For vegan option: Follow Your Heart Vegan Egg equivalent to 2 eggs Follow Your Heart for 2 eggs=4 tbsp powder, 1 cup of water whisked
+- 2 eggs for vegetarian option; For vegan option: Follow Your Heart Vegan Egg equivalent to 2 eggs Follow Your Heart for 2 eggs=4 tablespoon powder, 1 cup of water whisked

 - 3 cups gluten free 1 to 1 flour I use Bob's Red Mill Baking Flour 1 to 1.
 You must use 1 to 1 flour to be sure that your bread pudding will rise.

-For vegan option: In separate small bowl, add 4 tbsp Follow Your Heart egg replacement powder.
+- For vegan option: In separate small bowl, add 4 tablespoon Follow Your Heart egg replacement powder.
 Add 1 cup water, and whisk until smooth.
 Add to zucchini banana mixture.

 - This vegan version recipe was inspired by #HalfBakedHarvest and her recipe for Chocolate Chip Olive Oil Zucchini Banana Bread which you can find here.